TN 13 (12-10)

-Clearly state and frame the issues for the medical consultant (MC) or psychological consultant (PC); and
+Clearly state and frame the issues for the medical contractor (MC) or psychological contractor (PC); and

 Review the MC or PC responses to ensure they adequately address all medical issues identified, are consistent with SSA disability policy and procedures, and are in conformance with the program guidelines for medical evaluation.